 Socioeconomic factors also play a vital role in regard to violence.
-The type of community and neighborhood are linked to violent behavior.
-Patients with exposure to violence as a young child or adolescent have been shown to have reduced educational attainment, below average intelligence, increased likelihood of lifelong unemployment, increased rates of homelessness, and increased rates of gang involvement.
+The type of community and neighborhood is linked to violent behavior.
+Patients with exposure to violence as a young child or adolescent have been shown to have reduced educational attainment, below-average intelligence, increased likelihood of lifelong unemployment, increased rates of homelessness, and increased rates of gang involvement.
 A recent study found that nine factors correctly classified 80% of violent patients at the time of admission.
-These nine factors include diagnosis of psychosis or bipolar disorder, history of psychiatric disorder, male gender, age younger than 35 years, below average intelligence, no history of employment, homelessness, and agitated behavior.
+These nine factors include diagnosis of psychosis or bipolar disorder, history of psychiatric disorder, male gender, age younger than 35 years, below-average intelligence, no history of employment, homelessness, and agitated behavior.
 Overall, multiple studies show a history of exposure to violence leads to a worsened socioeconomic status which in turn increases rates of violent behavior.

 History and Physical

 Although it may be more difficult to perform a thorough history and physical in a violent patient, every attempt must be made to do so.
 This may lead to a better understanding of the patient’s behavior and, therefore, more appropriate and efficient management of the behavior with improved opportunities for de-escalation.
 A proper review of past medical and surgical history, medications, alcohol use, illicit drug use, family history, psychiatric history, and mental status exam can provide critical information as to potential exacerbating factors and predictors of violent behavior.
 Therefore, it is important to obtain this information early, even when a patient is escalating aggressive or violent behavior, such as threats or verbal violence.
 If the patient is already engaged in any violent, physical behavior, immediate interventions must be made.